g-vega-cl/Pokemon-deck-generator/README.md

 We have a MySQL database called "Pokemon-Smalldoor".

 # Docker.
-We are currently working on dockerizing the repo.
+You can run the repo with: `docker-compose up`
 ## Backend
-For now, you can run the backend by:
+you can run the backend by:
 1. Go to /Backend
 2. Run `docker-compose up`

 ## Frontend
-For now, you can run the backend by:
+You can run the backend by:
 1. Go to /Frontend
 2. Run `docker-compose up`